VeronicaGlez/Red_warbler/README.md

 **[meta](/meta)**

-This folder contain a met_yw.csv file and contain information about samples: indiv (ID), site, coordinates, band number, sex.
+This folder contain a met_yw.csv file with information about samples: indiv (ID), site, coordinates, band number, sex.
 The species name corresponds to the coarse scale phenotype, classified in the hand as either: BWWA - blue-winged warbler; GWWA - golden-winged warbler; BRWA - Brewster's warbler hybrid.

 **[out](/out)**